Get Schooled

 Self-advocacy and disclosing a disability

 As you enter the workforce, you are your best advocate!
 When you apply for jobs, employers will never be allowed to ask you about any disability you may have, because that can potentially be used to discriminate against you.
-This is also true once you start a job; meaning that it’s up to you to disclose any information about your disability to your employer - regardless of the type of disability you have.
+This is also true once you start a job, meaning that it’s up to you to disclose any information about your disability to your employer.
 An employer is only required to provide work-related accommodations if you disclose your disability to the appropriate individuals, so be sure to do this ASAP when starting a job.

 There is no "right" time or place to disclose your disability.
-You could talk to a hiring manager during your interview process, or it can be something you tell your manager once you start the job.
+You could talk to a hiring manager during your interview process, or it can be something you disclose once you start the job.
 Here are some recommendations when disclosing your disability:

 • Ask for confidentiality.
 You are in charge of your personal information, so make it clear who you want to know.

-• Give some basic information about your disability and why you want to tell them about it, including the strengths that come with it!
+• Give some basic information about your disability and why you want or need to disclose it.

 • Suggest practical job accommodations that will help you get the job done.